Highlights. Consumer spending for Valentine’s Day 2025 totaled $27.5 billion

 • 61% of men who purchase flowers gift them to a spouse.

-• Women are most likely to give mothers Valentine’s Day flowers (28%).
+• Women are most likely to give their mothers Valentine’s Day flowers (28%).

 • The average pet owner spends $31.24 on Valentine’s Day gifts for their dogs and $27.42 for cats.